 ‘The British coastline encapsulated in a treasure trove of a book’ The Guardian

-Whether paddling through the shallows or crouching on a cliff in a hailstorm, we are taken on a journey of compelling diversions.
+Whether paddling through the shallows or crouching on a cliff in a hailstorm, Lisa takes us on a journey of compelling diversions.
 Against a backdrop of the shifting seasons, weather and tides, we follow the trails of washed-up cuttlebones, by-the-wind sailors and mermaid’s purses.
-We meet wind-sellers, Selkies and 19th century fossil hunters, and a cast of wondrous creatures, both ancient and modern.
+We meet wind-sellers, Selkies and 19th century fossil hunters, and a cast of wondrous creatures, both modern and extinct.

 As the threads draw together there is the sense that a walk on the beach, with all its chance finds and everyday wonders, stretches both back into the deep past and ahead into the uncertain future of our oceans.
 Above all, we are inspired to go out and explore for ourselves, reminded of the pleasures of discovery, and of looking and listening more closely.